NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

 \keywords{doubly heavy baryon; next-to-leading order; QCD sum rules}

-\sect{Introduction} Quark model predicts rich structures of hadronic states according to symmetries of quarks.
-Numerous predicted states have been observed experimentally, which indicates the validity of quark model.
-Yet, for a class of states, which contain more than one heavy quark, the discovery has not been confirmed for decades.
+\sect{Introduction} The quark model predicts rich structures of hadronic states with various flavors.
+Numerous predicted states have been observed experimentally, indicating the validity of the quark model classification for hadrons.
+However, a class of states, which contain more than one heavy quark, have not been discovered for decades.
 Recently, LHCb collaboration observed a highly significant structure in the $\Lambda_{c}^{+} K^{-} \pi^{+} \pi^{+}$ mass spectrum, which is interpreted as the doubly charmed baryon $\Xi_{cc}^{++}$ \cite{Aaij:2017ueg} with mass $3621 \pm 0.72 \pm 0.27 \pm 0.14 \text{~MeV}$.
-Early experimental studies of $\Xi_{cc}^{+}$ were performed by SELEX \cite{Mattson:2002vu}, Babar \cite{Aubert:2006qw} and Belle \cite{Chistov:2006zj} collaborations.
+Early experimental studies of $\Xi_{cc}^{+}$ were performed by SELEX \cite{Mattson:2002vu}, Babar \cite{Aubert:2006qw}, and Belle \cite{Chistov:2006zj} collaborations.

-The discovery of $\Xi_{cc}^{++}$ demands more rigorous theoretical studies.
-A number of methods have been used in the literature \cite{Hudspith:2017bbh, Namekawa:2013vu, Lewis:2001iz, Sun:2016wzh, Kiselev:2017eic, Shah:2017liu, Gadaria:2016omw, Roberts:2007ni, Ebert:2002ig}.
+The understanding of $\Xi_{cc}^{++}$ demands more rigorous theoretical studies.
+Plenty of methods have been used in the literature \cite{Hudspith:2017bbh, Namekawa:2013vu, Lewis:2001iz, Sun:2016wzh, Kiselev:2017eic, Shah:2017liu, Gadaria:2016omw, Roberts:2007ni, Ebert:2002ig}.
 Among them, the QCD sum rules, which are based on the first principle of QCD, are powerful tools to study various properties of hadronic states \cite{Shifman:1978bx, Shifman:1978by}.
-Many works have devoted to the study of doubly heavy baryons within QCD sum rules \cite{Bagan:1992za, Kiselev:1999zj, Zhang:2008rt, Wang:2010hs, Tang:2011fv, Aliev:2012ru, Chen:2017sbg}, and got very interesting results.
-But in all these works, only leading-order (LO) in $\alpha_{s}$ expansion of perturbative contribution and Wilson coefficients of vacuum condensates are considered.
+Many works have been devoted to the study of doubly heavy baryons within QCD sum rules \cite{Bagan:1992za, Kiselev:1999zj, Zhang:2008rt, Wang:2010hs, Tang:2011fv, Aliev:2012ru, Chen:2017sbg}, and some impressive predictions are obtained.
+But in all these works, only leading order (LO) in the $\alpha_{s}$ expansion of perturbative contribution and Wilson coefficients of vacuum condensates are considered.
 Without higher order contributions, it is hard to control theoretical uncertainties in QCD sum rules, which limits the predictive power.
-It was in fact known long time ago that next-to-leading order (NLO) correction has sizable contributions to meson and nucleon sum rules \cite{Reinders:1984sr, Jamin:1987gq, Ovchinnikov:1991mu}.
+For instance, at LO, the value of charm quark mass can not be well determined, which will cause large errors.
+In fact, it was known a long time ago that the next-to-leading order (NLO) correction has sizable contributions to meson and nucleon sum rules \cite{Reinders:1984sr, Jamin:1987gq, Ovchinnikov:1991mu}.
 Therefore, the study of NLO effect for doubly heavy baryons in QCD sum rules is badly needed.